 - Under court order or subpoena, the library staff will refer any such inquiry to the Library Director, City Administrator, and the City Attorney.

 - Library staff will not inquire into the purpose for which borrowers request information or materials, except to assist borrowers in finding specific information.

 - When a patron is requesting public Internet access, only the first name of the patron is recorded for statistical purposes.
 After a count of monthly Internet use has been recorded, all records are discarded.

-- A patron will be notified by phone when a hold comes available for checkout.
+- A patron will be notified by phone or email when a hold comes available for checkout.
 If the patron is not available a message will be left on answering machine or with whoever answers the call indicating the patron has a hold ready.
 The library staff member will not reveal the name of the title of the material.

 - All ages have the right to check out any circulating written materials in the Library without staff censorship.

 OVERDUE MATERIAL: Records pertaining to overdue materials may be released to parents/guardians or any other parties deemed appropriate by Library Staff to obtain the return of overdue materials.